 Reminisce with family and friends

 Not only will this be a great social gathering but it also keeps memories alive.
 Invite family and friends over for tea, lunch, dinner; don’t just wait for the special occasion or holiday event.
 Take out the old albums.
 You’ll keep those cells fired and have a very enjoyable evening or a day doing so.

 Decluttering and organising

 Why?
-Well you’ll have gotten rid of loads of stuff you no longer use and maybe made a few Euros on it and secondly you’ll have put all the essentials into one place.
-Like paper work in a specific place like a small filing cabinet.
+Well, you’ll have gotten rid of loads of stuff you no longer use and maybe made a few Euros on it and secondly you’ll have put all the essentials into one place.
+Like paperwork in a specific place like a small filing cabinet.
 Yes I know it’s a lot to do at the start but you can tackle one room or one small job a time.
-It will save you time in the long run and by decluttering you’re free not only up your space but your mind as well.
-There are a number of you tubers out there showing people how to do just this but remember take what you take and leave the rest!
+It will save you time in the long run and by decluttering you’re freeing not only up your space but your mind as well.
+There are a number of you tubers out there showing people how to do just this but remember to take what you take and leave the rest!
 You can check out these to start with but I’m sure you’ll find others: